Y-A-Asd/Y-A-Asd/README.md

 # Hi, I'm Yousof A. Asadi 👋

 I'm a 20-year-old aspiring developer passionate about coding, Linux, and exploring the realms of Artificial Intelligence.
-Currently, I'm on a journey to become a Full Stack Developer while delving into the exciting world of Django and JavaScript.
+Currently, I'm on a journey to become a Full Stack Developer while delving into the exciting world of Django and Python.

 ## 🔧 Technologies & Tools

 Here are some technologies and tools I work with:

-- Python (Learning)
+- Python
 - Django (In Progress)
 - Linux (Arch enthusiast)
 - Git